jlkiri/kirillvasiltsov.com/content/writing/aws-lambda.md

 });
 ```

-`code` is where our binary lies. `handler`, normally, is the name of the actual function to call but it seems to be irrelevant when using custom runtimes, so just choose any string you want.
+`code` is where our binary lies (we will get to it soon). `handler`, normally, is the name of the actual function to call but it seems to be irrelevant when using custom runtimes, so just choose any string you want.
 Finally, `runtime` is `PROVIDED_AL2` which simply means we bring our own runtime (which we earlier installed as a Rust dependency) that will work on Amazon Linux 2.
 Just a lambda is not enough, however.
 Lambdas are not publicly accessible from outside of the cloud by default and we need to use API Gateway to connect the function to the outside world.
 To do this, add the following to your CDK code:

 ```ts
 const glitchApi = new apigw.HttpApi(this, "GlitchAPI", {